schnorbi/hello-world/README.md

 # hello-world
-her you finde my "strong" ideas
+her you finde my "strong and quality" ideas